BerryCloud/react-context-inspector/README.md

 # react-context-inspector

 Tiny tool that helps you when testing your context in complex test scenarios.
+Compatible with react and react-native.
+Very helpful with Enzyme.js.

 ## Install